nochinator/Dynamic-live-architecture/README.md

 # Dynamic-Live Neural Networks

+## IMPORTANT NOTE:
+The code in release and beta are no updated, the code in alpha is in development

 Dynamic-Live neural networks are a type of RNN, differing significantly in that the connections between each neuron are learnable.
 When a neuron is created, it is not initially connected to anything.
 After creating all the neurons we need, a function is called for each neuron, specifying a list of neurons from which it can receive input.
 The network then autonomously learns to form effective connections between every neuron.

 ## How does it work?